Ascent Similarity Caching with Approximate Indexes: Experiments

 In contrast, the performance of the second best policies (\simlru{} and \clslru) are more sensitive to the choice of their two configuration parameters $k'$ and $C_\theta$.
 For example, the optimal configuration of \simlru{} is $k'=10$ and $C_\theta = 1.5 \times c_f$ for a small cache ($h=50$) but $k'=200$ and $C_\theta = 2 \times c_f$ for a large one ($h=1000$).
 Moreover, in both cases a misconfiguration of these parameters would lead to significant performance degradation.

 {\bf Choice of the mirror map.} If the mirror map is selected equal to the squared Euclidean norm, the $\OMA$ update coincides with a standard gradient update.
-Figure~\ref{fig:negentropy_vs_euclidean} shows the superiority of the negative entropy map: \new{it allows to achieve a higher gain than the Euclidean norm map or the same gain but in a shorter time}.
-To the best of our knowledge, ours is the first paper that shows the advantage of using non-Euclidean mirror maps for caching problems.
-It is possible to justify theoretically this result, considering the difference of subgradients norms for similarity caching and exact caching problems (\ifnum\extended=1 Supplementary material Sec.~\ref{sec:subgradient_constant}\else \cite[Appendix D]{sisalem20techrep}\fi).
+Figure~\ref{fig:negentropy_vs_euclidean} shows the superiority of the negative entropy map: \new{it allows one to achieve a higher gain than the Euclidean norm map or the same gain but in a shorter time}.
+To the best of our knowledge, ours is the first paper that shows the advantage of using non-Euclidean mirror maps for similarity caching problems.
+We observe how our finding is in apparent contrast with what observed for exact caches in~\cite{sisalem21icc}, i.e., that the Euclidean mirror map should always be preferred when requests are not batched.
+The difference can be explained as follows: under exact caching only the requested object can satisfy the request and then the gradient has a single non-null component, but, under similarity caching, multiple objects in the vicinity of a request can contribute to reduce the cost of serving it and the gradient is then less sparse.
+It is known that denser gradients may lead to prefer the negative entropy map \cite[Sec.~4.3]{bubeck2015convexbook} and our results in \ifnum\extended=1 Supplementary material\nnew{,} Sec.~VII-A\else \cite[Appendix D]{sisalem20techrep}\fi~provide a theoretical justification for our specific problem.

 {\bf Dissecting \acai{} performance.} In comparison to state-of-the-art similarity caching policies, \acai{} introduces two key ingredients: (i) the use of fast, approximate indexes to decide what to serve from the local catalog and what from the remote one, and (ii) the $\OMA$ algorithm to update the cache state.
 It is useful to understand how much each ingredient contributes to \acai{} improvement with respect to the other policies.